rkikraari/imagemoderation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the deployment is successul, go to the AWS account.
-Go to the S3 bucket created as part of the depoyment and upload an image you want to moderate.
+Once the deployment is successful, go to the AWS account.
+Go to the S3 bucket created as part of the depoyment and upload the image you want to moderate.
 You can use the sample images added in the project for testing purposes.
-After sucessfully uploading the image check the AWS Lambda logs in CloudWatch to see the results.
-You can also look at DynamoDB to see the result in it.
+After sucessfully uploading the image, check the AWS Lambda logs in CloudWatch to see the results.
+You can also look at DynamoDB to see the results in it.
+The results would only be updated in DynamoDB if moderation is required for an image else no entries are made to the DynamoDB.

 <!-- ROADMAP -->